bisohns/imageQ/README.md

 ## Deploy

-The `master` branch of the repo is linked to automatically [deployed](https://bisoncorps-imageq.herokuapp.com) and it sends requests to the deployed [prediction API](https://devenmap-217623.appspot.com/predict)
+The `master` branch of the repo is linked to automatically [deployed](https://bisoncorps-imageq.herokuapp.com) and it sends requests to the deployed [prediction API](https://imageqapi.appspot.com/)

-## Documentation
+## Code Documentation

-Documentation is available on [Github Pages](https://deven96.github.io/ImageQ)
+Code Documentation is available on [Github Pages](https://bisoncorps.github.io/imageQ)

 ## Code Structure